 Recipe: Sizzling Flounder

-A white wine sauce filled with mushrooms, clams, and fresh herbs adds tons of flavor to this pasta dish.
+A white wine sauce filled with mushrooms, clams, and fresh herbs, perfect for serving over linguini.
 Garnish with freshly grated Parmesan cheese.
-Serve with a simple green salad and crusty bread.

 This 6-ingredient fish recipe is ready in less than 30 minutes and perfect for busy weeknights.
 Coat the fish in panko breadcrumbs for a crispy coating.
 You can substitute mahi mahi, grouper, catfish, salmon, or tilapia for cod.